Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/README.md

 Ronnie Woo

 ### Project Description:
-We will be writing a brainfuck interpreter in 3 different langauges.
+We will be writing a brainfuck interpreter in Java.

 ### Instructions: